-A sliding closet door adds style into your home and works well in a small space since it does not need space to swing.
+A sliding closet door adds style to your home and works well in a small space since it does not need space to swing.
 Fixing a sliding closet door track is quite challenging as it involves getting access to a hidden part of the door.
 However, you can repair the track of your sliding pocket door with ease, guided by a set of simple instructions and with the right tools and materials.

-Step 1 - Remove Sliding Doors
+Remove Sliding Doors

-Step 2 - Remove the Track
+Remove the Track

 Locate the door frame and mark the top to avoid drilling into the frame.
 Place the drill against the wall to establish the space where you will use it.
 Mark below the drill and on both sides.
 Drill through the marked area and remove it off the wall to help access the track.
 Once the wall is open, use the screwdriver to unscrew the overhead track.
 Follow the same procedure to remove the bottom track.

 Ensure the new door track is of the same length and width as the old one.
 Ensure the door frame is level before installing the new track.
 If not, you can insert a shim on the far side of the door frame.
 Place the new door carriers on the tracks.
 Install the overhead track using screws and move on to the bottom track that prevents the door from jumping out while sliding.